ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc (before channel removed).md

 - The brown symbols in the description box of cards are zone symbols.
 A zone icon may indicate which zones a card or effect can target, or which cards in what zones are relevant to it.

 ---
+## Kinds of game objects
+- Card - Cards!
+- Ability - Effects created by cards
+	- Triggered ability - Occurs automatically when indicated by the card they are on.
+Is infinite speed unless otherwise noted.
+	- Skill - Ability of a card that is activated by the player similar to playing a card.
+- Universal Action - Actions such as passing, channeling cards, or entering combat, which are granted to players by the game rules rather than cards.
+- Player health / life total
+-
+---
 ## Extra Notes
 - Damage dealt to cards in horizon/battlefield is permanent (until they leave).
 	- If a card is given a health buff, then takes damage, then the buff goes away, the full extent of the health buff is taken away still.
 Whenever a health buff goes away, the unit effectively takes that much damage.